pyeventsourcing/esdbclient/README.md

 We can see from the `is_from_snapshot` attribute that the `Dog` object was indeed reconstructed from the snapshot.

+Snapshots can be created at fixed version number intervals, fixed time periods, after a particular type of event, immediately after events are appended, or as a background process.

 ### Read all events

-The method `read_all_events()` can be used to read all recorded events in the database in the order they were recorded.
-It returns an iterable of events that have been recorded in the database.
-Iterating over this iterable object will stop when it has yielded the last recorded event.
-The received recorded event object are instances of the `RecordedEvent` class (see the Notes section below for details of this class).
+The `read_all_events()` method can be used to get all recorded events in the database in the order they were recorded.
+This method will return a "read response" object, just like `iter_stream_events()`.

+A "read response" is an iterator, and not a sequence.
+Recorded events can be obtained by iterating over the "read response" object.
+It streams recorded events from the server as the iteration proceeds.
+The iteration will automatically stop when there are no more recorded events to be returned.
+The streaming of events, and hence the iterator, can also be stopped by calling the `stop()` method on the "read response" object.

+Just like `read_stream_events()` and `iter_stream_events()`, the received event objects are instances of the `RecordedEvent` class.
+Ssee the Notes section below for details of the `RecordedEvent` class.

-This method supports seven optional arguments, `commit_position`, `backwards`, `filter_exclude`, `filter_include`, `filter_by_stream_name`, `limit`, and `timeout`.
+This method has seven optional arguments, `commit_position`, `backwards`, `filter_exclude`, `filter_include`, `filter_by_stream_name`, `limit`, and `timeout`.

-The optional `commit_position` argument is an optional integer that can be used to specify the commit position from which to start reading.
-This argument is `None` by default, meaning that all the events will be read either from the start, or from the end if `backwards` is `True`.
+The optional `commit_position` argument is a Python `int` that can be used to specify the commit position from which to start reading.
+The default value of `commit_position` is `None`.
 Please note, if a commit position is specified, it must be an actually existing commit position in the database.
-Any other number will result in a server error (at least in EventStoreDB v21.10).

 The optional `backwards` argument is a Python `bool`.
-The default is `False`, which means the database will be read forwards by default, so that events are returned in the order they were recorded, If `backwards` is `True`, the events are returned in reverse order.
+The default of `backwards` is `False`, which means events are returned in the order they were recorded, If `backwards` is `True`, then events are returned in reverse order.

+If `backwards` is `False` and `commit_position` is `None`, the database's events will be returned in the order they were recorded starting from the first recorded event.
+This is the default behavior of `read_all_events()`.
+If `backwards` is `True` and `commit_position` is `None`, the database's events will be returned in reverse order starting from the last recorded event.

-The optional `filter_exclude` argument is a sequence of regular expressions that match recorded events that should not be included.
+The optional `filter_exclude` argument is a sequence of regular expressions that specifies which recorded events should be returned.
 This argument is ignored if `filter_include` is set to a non-empty sequence.
-By default, this argument is set to match the event types of "system events", so that EventStoreDB system events will not normally be included.
+The default value of this argument matches the event types of EventStoreDB "system events", so that system events will not normally be included.
 See the Notes section below for more information about filter expressions.

-The optional `filter_include` argument is a sequence of regular expressions that match recorded events that should be included.
+The optional `filter_include` argument is a sequence of regular expressions that specifies which recorded events should be returned.
 By default, this argument is an empty tuple.
 If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.

-The optional `filter_by_stream_name` argument is a Python `bool` that indicates whether the filter will apply to event types or stream names.
+The optional `filter_by_stream_name` argument is a Python `bool` that indicates whether the filtering will apply to event types or stream names.
 By default, this value is `False` and so the filtering will apply to the event type strings of recorded events.

 The optional `limit` argument is an integer which restricts the number of events that will be returned.
 The default value is `sys.maxint`.